Gregor-Mendel-Institute/bookend/README.md

     usage: bookend [subcommand] [options] [input file(s)]
     Subcommands (use -h/--help for more info):

-        label    (Label 5' and 3' ends in a FASTQ file) elr      (Convert a BAM/SAM file to the end-labeled read format) assemble (Assemble transcripts from aligned end-labeled reads) condense (Partial assembly that leaves keeps all fragments; use for meta-assembly) classify (Compare an assembly to the transcripts of a reference annotation) bedgraph (Write a coverage Bedgraph file of end-labeled reads) fasta    (Write a transcript FASTA file from an annotation and genome)
+        label    (Label 5' and 3' ends in a FASTQ file) elr      (Convert a BAM/SAM file to the end-labeled read format) assemble (Assemble transcripts from aligned end-labeled reads) condense (Partial assembly that leaves keeps all fragments; use for meta-assembly) classify (Compare an assembly to the transcripts of a reference annotation) merge    (Combine GTF files into a unified annotation) bedgraph (Write a coverage Bedgraph file of end-labeled reads) fasta    (Write a transcript FASTA file from an annotation and genome)

         --end-labeled read (ELR) operations--
         elr-sort
         elr-subset